 If the power supply isn’t a problem and the screen on your thermostat still won’t come on, chances are that the batteries have died (although some thermostats will have a low battery indicator before the screen completely dies off).

-Alternatively, if your thermostat is hardwired, it may be a temporary problem – maybe your thermostat is recharging.
-With thermostats that depend on batteries, replacement is almost similar.
-For example, Honeywell thermostats require that you remove the faceplate using a handle at the bottom.
+Alternatively, if your thermostat is hardwired, it may be a temporary problem – maybe your thermostat is recharging, restarting, or performing a firmware update via Wi-Fi.

 To make sure the wiring is connected correctly, follow the steps below:

 - Turn off the power

 - Open the thermostat’s faceplate and physically examine the wires and terminals to ensure they are tightly connected.
 Lightly tug on each wire and see if they come out.
 You especially want to pay attention to the red wire with the R/Rc/Rh terminal.